Deconvolution on graphs via linear programming: Introduction

-where $t \ge 0$ is the time parameter for the heat semigroup $\{e^{t\Delta}\}_{t \ge 0}$ and $w$ is the additive noise.
+where $t \ge 0$ is the time parameter for the heat semigroup $\{e^{t\Delta}\}_{t \ge 0}$, for each $x \in V$, $\delta_x$ is the function whose only non-zero value is $\delta_x(x)=1$, and $\omega$ is the additive noise.
 Applying a linear inversion of $e^{t \Delta}$ is problematic.
-Even with a regularization step using an orthogonal projection $P_\Lambda$, which projects on the sum of all eigenspaces corresponding to eigenvalues of $-\Delta$ that are in the interval $[0,\Lambda]$, the approximately recovered vector is
+Even with a regularization step using an orthogonal projection $P_\Lambda$, which projects on the sum of all eigenspaces corresponding to eigenvalues of the negative Laplacian $-\Delta$ that are in the interval $[0,\Lambda]$, the approximately recovered vector is

-and the worst-case error norm is bounded below by $ |e^{t \Lambda}\|w\| - \| (I-P_\Lambda) g\| |$, which exhibits exponential growth in $t$.
-A linear recovery procedure based on regularizing with $P_\Lambda$ and inverting the heat semigroup then needs to trade off errors between the effect of $P_\Lambda$ on $g$ and the effect of the noise term $P_\Lambda w$ when the heat semigroup is inverted.
+and the worst-case error norm is bounded below by $ |e^{t \Lambda}\|\omega\|_2 - \| (I-P_\Lambda) g\|_2 |$, which exhibits exponential growth in $t$.
+A linear recovery procedure based on regularizing with $P_\Lambda$ and inverting the heat semigroup then needs to trade off errors between the effect of $P_\Lambda$ on $g$ and the effect of the noise term $P_\Lambda \omega$ when the heat semigroup is inverted.

-In this paper, we formulate a simple procedure that only requires an a priori knowledge of the noise norm $\|w\|$ in order to find an accurate approximation of the original sparse signal.
+In this paper, we establish a simple procedure that only requires an a priori knowledge of the noise norm $\|\omega\|_2$ in order to find an accurate approximation of the original sparse signal.
 To this end, we formulate a linear program that minimizes the $\ell^1$-norm among all signals that are consistent with the observed data.
 This strategy has an extensive history in applications of compressed sensing \cite{CandesEmTao,errorcantao,Foucart:2013vn}.
+In the last part of the paper, we adapt the recovery strategy to observing